bharnats/Climate-Analysis-API/README.md

 ## Step 2 - Database Engineering
-Used SQLAlchemy to model the table schemas and created a sqlite database for the tables. one table for measurements and one for stationsare created.
+Used SQLAlchemy to model the table schemas and created a sqlite database for the tables.
+One table for measurements and one for stations are created.

 * Created a Jupyter Notebook called `database_engineering.ipynb` and used this to complete all of the Database Engineering work.